Kangiriyanka/joe-farah/src/pages/posts/post-3.md

-## Power move: Flare Tips
+## Power move: Flare

  It's one of the power moves I truly find captivating.
 I still can't do them well, but I'll say my piece on them.
 It's no surprise that 'powers' require a lot of dedication and patience.
 It's perfectly fine to erupt in frustration when you swing your legs and fall flat on your behind.
 I've mentioned above that owning your style is a healthy mindset to have, but this is also true for the way you fail.
-The way your body struggles at flares, and your approach on how to fix them is unique.
+The way your body struggles with flares, and your approach on how to fix them is unique.
 Checking YouTube videos, analyzing your videos frame by frame, uploading them online for feedback are all valid methods.
 I recently discovered there was a subreddit for bboy and users post 'what am I doing wrong?' videos.
-It takes a lot of to courage to actively seek for feedback like that.
+It takes a lot of courage to actively seek feedback like that.

  &nbsp;

-### Before getting your legs dirty
+### General tips

 - Stretch.
 I recommend improving your pancake stretch mobility.
 A flexible body goes a long way.
 - Dips, tuck planches and side planks help too.
 (Variable)